What is A Java heap dump?

 Step 3: Copy the Dump File to Local Machine

-After generating the heap dump, you need to copy it from the Kubernetes pod to your local machine for further analysis.
-Use the following kubectl cp command:
+After creating the heap dump, the next step is to transfer it from the Kubernetes pod to your local machine for in-depth analysis.
+You can get it using the following kubectl cp command:

 kubectl cp -n [namespace] [pod]:[absolute path +dump] [destination path]